tsieger/idendr0/README.md

 # idendr0

-idendr0 is an interactive dendrogram that enables the user to select and color clusters, to zoom and pan the dendrogram, and to visualize the clustered data not only in a built-in heat map, but also in GGobi interactive plots and user-supplied plots.
+'idendr0' is an interactive dendrogram that enables the user to select and color clusters, to zoom and pan the dendrogram, and to visualize the clustered data not only in a built-in heat map, but also in 'GGobi' interactive plots and user-supplied plots.

 idendr0 is a backport of 'idendro' (https://github.com/tsieger/idendro)